mozmeao/platform-docs/docs/firefox-downloads/desktop-download-pages.md

 It then responds with the first template that matches:

 - `firefox/download/home.ftl` file is active and `xv` is not basic or legacy
   - *firefox/new/desktop/firefox-new-refresh.html*
 - `firefox/download/desktop` file is active and `xv` is not basic
   - *firefox/new/desktop/download.html*
 - no ftl files are active or `xv` is basic
   - *firefox/new/basic/base_download.html*

-These templates all use the basic `download_firefox_thanks` helper and serve release Firefox in the language of the current page for the platform (aka operating system) that bedrock has auto-detected.
+These templates all use the basic `download_firefox_thanks` helper and serve release Firefox in the language of the current page for the platform (aka operating system) that has been auto-detected.

 ## /windows, /mac, /linux (the platform pages)